IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ### 3. Exit sort mode.

--   End sorting mode by pressing either [End Rearrange Mode] on one of the graph panels or the [Rearrange panels] icon pressed in 1.
+-   End sorting mode by pressing either [End Rearrange Mode] on one of the graph panels or the [Rearrange panels] (crossing arrows) icon pressed in 1.

 ![End sort](../../images/vis-manual/en/quit_move_graph.png)